-- Ratepayer types are defined according to Schedule 2 of the Local Government (Rating) Act 2002. - Ratepayer charges are calculated according to Schedule 3 of the Local Government (Rating) Act 2002. - Influences on charges that the Council decides, such as distance and production intensity are clearly specified using "policy weights".
+- Categories of rating unit are defined according to those matters set out in Schedule 2 of the Local Government (Rating) Act 2002. - Rates are assessed using the factors set out in Schedule 3 of the Local Government (Rating) Act 2002. - Influences on charges that the Council decides, such as distance and production intensity are clearly specified using "policy weights".